weipin/Cycles/docs/start_a_cycle.rst

   var URL = NSURL(string: "https://github.com/timeline.json")
   var cycle = Cycle(requestURL: URL)

-There are other parameters, such as `parameters`, which will be discussed in the following sections.
+There are other parameters, which will be discussed in the following sections.

 To send a HTTP request, call the method `func start(completionHandler: CycleCompletionHandler? = nil)` of `Cycle`::